 The Perennial Prison of the Mind

-If he was used to his place in the world then it is likely he would no longer feel the pain of loneliness that makes him wish he could forget.
-The excesses of alcohol and cigarette smoking is designed to change a state of mind.
+If he were used to his place in the world, he would likely no longer feel the pain of loneliness that makes him wish he could forget.
+The excesses of alcohol and cigarette smoking seem intended to change a state of mind.
 No one who feels good about himself is going to want to change an emotional or psychological state.

-What is most unfortunate is the feeling of negativity and pain becomes so commonplace, so does the steps required to nullify the negative feelings.
+What is most unfortunate is that negativity and pain become commonplace, so do the steps required to nullify the negative feelings.
 Smoking, drinking, a losing himself in (likely) sad songs the night before is a road traveled once again that the lost man neither enjoys nor desires to venture away from.
-He simply has become a cog in an every turning wheel of a life that once saw better days.
+He has become a cog in an ever-turning wheel of a life that once saw better days.

-''Fumbling through a closet to find the cleanest dirty shirt'' and ''stumbling down the stairs to start the day'' is not exactly some who really cares about life.
-He has let himself go and now this is reflected in the odious way he cares (or does not care) about himself.
-If he makes a bad impression on others so be it.
+''Fumbling through a closet to find the cleanest dirty shirt'' and ''stumbling down the stairs to start the day'' is not exactly some who cares about life.
+He has let himself go, and now this is reflected in the odious way he cares (or does not care) about himself.
+If he makes a wrong impression on others, so be it.
 What happens happens.

-There can come a point in a person's life where an existence becomes a nonexistence and becomes the sad march to the end of one's time.
-Most certainly, life does not have to be this way but some have resigned themselves to doing so.
+There can come the point in a person's life where existence becomes nonexistence and becomes the sad march to the end of one's time.
+Certainly, life does not have to be this way, but some have resigned themselves to doing so.

-One of the unique aspects of Johnny Cash's means of singing the opening of the song is he captures such a melancholy complacency to the narrator.
-We can truly feel the loss, boredom, regret, and hopelessly that makes this a song that nearly drifts into irreversible despair.
+One of the unique aspects of Johnny Cash's means of singing the song's opening is he captures such a melancholy complacency to the narrator.
+We can truly feel the loss, boredom, regret, and hopelessness that makes this a song that nearly drifts into irreversible despair.

 Walking Out the Door for Spiritual Renewal

-In the second half of the song, Cash is able to reverse things immensely and turn a song about loss and despair into something about becoming reawakened.
+In the second half of the song, Cash can reverse things immensely and turn a song about loss and despair into something about becoming reawakened.

-Once the narrator actually does stumble out the door to start his day, a new day truly is upon him although he never expected things to turn out as such.
+Once the narrator does stumble out the door to start his day, a new day truly is upon him, although he never expected things to turn out as such.

-While there are those who fall by the wayside of life and into a hopeless chasm, others are only there temporarily.
+While some fall by the wayside of life and into a hopeless chasm, others are only there temporarily.
 An impetus is required to get them out of their awful funk.
-How low this can take can is anyone's as the person suffering through life's pain does not know either.
-More likely, the narrator of the song, like those whom is character is based upon, feel there life at present is what it is and will always be reflective of their current state.
+How low this can take can be anyone's guess as the person suffering through life's pain does not know.
+More likely, the narrator of the song, like those who his character is based, feels life at present is what it is and will always be reflective of their current state.

 Stumbling out of his home, the narrator sees a man playing with his laughing daughter at a park swing set.
 Bemused by this, he continues onward until hearing the sounds of a choir in a church.
-Immediately, he hears a church bells that echoes ''like the disappearing dreams of yesterday.'
+Immediately, he hears church bells that echo ''like the disappearing dreams of yesterday.'

-The sensory impact of sights and sounds take the man back to a time when he was happier and this impact to his senses reminds him of when he was alive.
+The sensory impact of sights and sounds take the man back to a time when he was happier, and this impact on his senses reminds him of when he was alive.
 The truth here is these sounds were always around him.
-He simply denied himself the ability to stop and listen to and actually feel them.
-His prison was one of his own making.
+He denied himself the ability to stop and listen to and feel them.
+His prison was one of his makings.

 The Cash Factor

-The lyrics should never be removed from the manner in which Johnny Cash sings them.
+The lyrics should never be removed from how Johnny Cash sings them.
 There is a slow build where you can feel uncertainty in Cash's voice how the narrator is completely caught off guard by the sounds he had once ignored.
-The tempo of the voice slowly changes to guilt to joy and then to newfound acceptance thanks to the believable emotion Cash infuses.
+The voice's tempo slowly changes to guilt to joy and then to newfound acceptance thanks to the believable emotion Cash infuses.

 There are a few reasons why Sunday Morning Coming Down is such a classic.
 The themes in the work are timeless and ring true.
 A sense of hope closes out what commenced as a tale of woe and despair.
-The great voice and feeling of the equally great Johnny Cash creates the auditory equivalent of actually being in the heart, mind, and soul of the narrator.
+The great voice and feeling of the equally great Johnny Cash create the auditory equivalent of actually being in the narrator's heart, mind, and soul.

-A somber lesson can be found in all three places.
+A somber lesson appears in all three places.